cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 #### Permissioning

 - Channels should be permissioned to the application registered on the local router.
 Thus only the modules registered on the local router, and so associated with the channel, should be able to send or receive on it.

+#### Supply conservation

+> **Example**: An application may wish to allow a single tokenized asset to be transferred between and held on multiple blockchains while preserving fungibility and conservation of supply.
+The application can mint asset vouchers on chain `B` when a particular IBC packet is committed to chain `B`, and require outgoing sends of that packet on chain `A` to escrow an equal amount of the asset on chain `A` until the vouchers are later redeemed back to chain `A` with an IBC packet in the reverse direction.
+This ordering guarantee along with correct application logic can ensure that total supply is preserved across both chains and that any vouchers minted on chain `B` can later be redeemed back to chain `A`.

 ## Technical Specification